Estimated reading time: 5 minutes

 For example, the maintenance supervisor should be empowered to make purchasing decisions about needed supplies and equipment – up to a certain dollar amount.

 This allows the department to respond quickly to changing needs and address issues as they arise.

 Employees should have the advantage of ongoing mentoring and coaching.

-This one-on-one feedback process helps staff to develop professionally, grow in their jobs while developing their own leadership skills.
+This one-on-one feedback process helps staff to develop professionally and grow in their jobs while developing their own leadership skills.

 7. Fair Compensation

 People who work for churches deserve to be paid fairly.

 And while church employees don’t work for a church expecting to make a lot of money, they should be compensated fairly.

 Employees are the engine of the church, and good communication processes can help keep them engaged.

 The process of communication is important because it sets the expectations for how information is shared.